folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 Invoices require approval before they can be sent out to vendors.
 Only someone with the **Approve invoice** permission can perform this action.

 Total expenditures must match the selected locked total.
 Approving an invoice automatically sends a voucher to the business office.
 Vouchers provide information necessary to make invoice payments and can be exported to an external payment system.
-For more information on exporting vouchers, see **Settings > Invoices > Batch group configurations**.
+For more information on exporting vouchers, see [Settings > Invoices > Batch group configuration]({{< ref "/settings_invoices.md#settings--invoices--batch-group-configuration" >}}).

 To approve an invoice, follow these steps: